cj1128/handmade-hero/README.md

 ### Day 51: Separating Entities by Update Frequency

-- Divide entities into high, low and dormant sections
+- Divide entities into high, low and dormant categories
+- Define `entity_residence` enum
 - Casey did part of the new implementation
 - No code today.
 I will wait till the new implementation is finished

+### Day 52: Entity Movement in Camera Space

+- Make player move again
+- Map entity float position to tile map position after moving player
+- Make camera move again